 But if you just want a nice, really smooth surface that feels and looks great to the average person, you’ll be just fine with paintbrushes and rollers.

 It is, however, important that you use really good paintbrushes.
-Cheaper brushes will leave behind brush hairs in your finish and make it nearly impossible to get a smooth finish.
+Cheaper brushes will leave behind loose bristles in your finish and make it nearly impossible to get a smooth finish.

 When it comes to paint rollers, I like to use small foam paint rollers for painting furniture and cabinets.